creativecreature/pulse/README.md

 ![Screenshot of website][3]

-It serves as a playground where I can try out different technologies.
+The project as a whole serves as a playground where I can try out different technologies.
 Currently, it is composed of six separate components:

 - Server for handling coding sessions via RPC
 - A client designed for transmitting remote procedure calls to the server